• What is Copywriting?

 Offer a Benefit to Your Prospective Employer

 That said, though, creativity and standing out without incorporating tactic number two could end up creating a real dud.
-For example, I once read about someone that wanted to get in for an interview and decided to be creative.
-He/She packaged up a single shoe in a big box and mailed it to the hiring manager with a note that said, “I just wanted to get my foot in the door!”
+For example, I once read about someone who wanted to get in for an interview and decided to be creative.
+He/she packaged up a single shoe in a big box and mailed it to the hiring manager with a note that said, “I just wanted to get my foot in the door!”

 While, at first blush, that may seem creative and fun, take a moment to think about it.
 What does it convey about the applicant except that he/she is a little wacky?
 There’s no information at all about why this person would be qualified for the job!
 On top of that, what is this hiring manager supposed to do with the shoe except throw it out?
 This is why tactic number two is so important: Offer a benefit.

 Make sure that your application makes very clear the benefit to the company of hiring you.
-If possible, too, add extra benefit for the hiring manager—send along an article you found interesting, include an idea for an ad, or send the name of a book you found particularly inspiring.
+If possible, too, add an extra benefit for the hiring manager—send along an article you found interesting, include an idea for an ad, or send the name of a book you found particularly inspiring.

 Earn a Great Living as a Writer

 If you really want a job, applying for that job is worth your time, attention, and creativity.
 Your first impression via your application can make or break your interaction with the company.
-Stand out from the crowd and offer benefit to the company and you’ve already put yourself head and shoulders above the competition.
+Stand out from the crowd and offer a benefit to the company and you’ve already put yourself head and shoulders above the competition.

-Your turn!
 What have you done to stand out or add benefit when you’ve applied to jobs?
 Let us know in the comments below!

-Last Updated on October 21, 2022
+Last Updated on November 15, 2023

 Interested in Copywriting?
 Get our Free Video Training!